CyberXJeremy/Jeremy-AI/README.md

-# Jeremy AI CA: SOON
+# Jeremy AI CA: mzpo2uWEbRWJxMAg1r2kFqzQjofsGXAcCHoLtDqpump

 An Algorithmic entity for connecting AI agents to Solana protocols.
 This project is manufactured in the Solana Agent Kit and aims to provide similar functionalities.